dacbd/blog/content/posts/zero-to-prod-gke/index.md

 -----

-Finally if you are working in a new GCP project we need to make sure all the relevant APIs are enabled.
+Finally, if you are working in a new GCP project we need to make sure all the relevant APIs are enabled.

 For example:
 - Certificate Manager API `certificatemanager.googleapis.com`